Dell-Networking/ansible-role-dellos-lag/README.md

 LAG role
 ========

-This role facilitates the configuration of link aggregation group (LAG) attributes.
-It supports the creation and deletion of a LAG and its member ports.
+This role facilitates the configuration of link aggregation group (LAG) attributes, and supports the creation and deletion of a LAG and its member ports.
 It also supports the configuration of an interface type as a static or dynamic LAG, hash scheme in dellos6 devices, and minimum required link.
 This role is abstracted for dellos9, dellos6, and dellos10 devices.

 The LAG role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking os connection variables, or the *provider* dictionary.
+You can use any of the built-in OS connection variables .

 Installation
 ------------